Tired of shoveling snow by hand? You should buy yourself a good snowblower from my review list. It will make your life easier!

 There are three types of snow blowers:

-- Three-stage snow blower
+- Two-stage snow blower

 Three-stage snow blowers process snow in three stages.
 They have the same operation as two-stage machines, with the addition of the induction accelerator.